 put into the residue (garbage).

 - Hazardous Waste - Hazardous waste can be dangerous to curbside recycling collectors and facility operators.
 No liquids, especially hazardous waste; are to be included with single-stream recyclables.
 Click here for information about the MCMUA household hazardous waste program through which hazardous waste can be managed safely and correctly.

 - Garbage - Garbage belongs in the garbage.
 Even though human beings and equipment screen for unacceptable materials, garbage does not belong in in the single-stream recycling mix.
-All food waste, garbage and debris should be removed from recyclables prior to their being put into the recycling bin.
 The cost of every ton of garbage extracted at the single-stream recycling facility is deducted from the profits the community shares in the marketing of the recyclables.